dikhan/terraform-provider-openapi/docs/local_environment.md

 OTF_VAR_{PROVIDER_NAME}_SWAGGER_URL with a default value pointing to the local example API server that should be running already after having run docker compose as specified.
 The value passed in to the TF_CMD parameter will be the command terraform will execute (e,g: apply/plan/refresh etc)

+Additionally, since the tests uses a server with a self-signed cert it will also export OTF_INSECURE_SKIP_VERIFY="true" env variable so the internal http client does try to verify the server's certificate CA.